-Parents often want their children to face the consequences if they made a mistake, but some situations call for an aggressive defense.
-A juvenile criminal offense can have harsh and long-lasting effects, like a criminal record, placement in a juvenile detention center, and can even affect future employment or educational opportunities.
-If criminal allegations are involved, it is always in your child’s best interest to have an experienced juvenile lawyer in their corner.
+Parents often want their children to face the consequences of making a mistake.
+Still, some situations call for an aggressive defense.
+A juvenile criminal offense can have harsh and long-lasting effects.
+If criminal allegations are involved, it is always in your child’s best interest to have an experienced juvenile lawyer on their side.

-If your son or daughter has been arrested for a juvenile offense in West Chester, Phoenixville, Kennett Square, Downingtown, Oxford, Coatesville, Exton, or anywhere in Chester County, contact veteran criminal defense lawyer Michael J. Skinner.
-At Skinner Law Firm we know the importance of preserving your child’s record and keeping them with you.
-Let us fight for the best possible outcome and pursue options to spare them from the harsh consequences of being labeled a juvenile offender.
+At Skinner Law Firm, we know the importance of defending your children and keeping them with you.
+Let us fight for the best possible outcome.
+We pursue options to spare them from the harsh penalties of being labeled juvenile offenders.

-As an accomplished defense attorney and former Chester County prosecutor, Michael J. Skinner is highly experienced and knowledgeable with all manner of juvenile offenses in Pennsylvania.
+As an accomplished defense attorney and former Chester County prosecutor, Michael J. Skinner is highly experienced and knowledgeable for many juvenile offenses in Pennsylvania.

 In today’s climate, being under 18 does not necessarily protect you from being charged as an adult for a sexual offense.
 These cases require immediate and experienced attention from a capable attorney.

 Not every prank is innocent.
-Defacing or destroying someone else’s property can result in serious penalties, ranging from a summary offense to a felony charge.
+Defacing or destroying someone else’s property can result in severe penalties, ranging from a summary offense to a felony charge<?/a>.

 Regardless of age, the possession, sale, and manufacture of controlled substances is illegal in Pennsylvania.
-Penalties for a juvenile can vary depending on the situation, but will likely include possible time in custody, probation, substance abuse treatment, and a mark on your criminal record.
+Penalties for a juvenile vary but might include possible time in custody, probation, substance abuse treatment, and a mark on your criminal record.

-A juvenile can appeal the court’s decision after the final disposition and must be filed with the Superior Court of Pennsylvania within 30 days of the final disposition hearing.
-It is important to remember that throughout the juvenile court process, a juvenile still has the right to an attorney.
+A juvenile can appeal the court’s decision after the final disposition by filing with the Superior Court of Pennsylvania within 30 days of the final disposition hearing.
+It is important to remember that a juvenile still has the right to an attorney throughout the juvenile court process.

 Mike is the guy to call!